Holland House School

 Holland House School, Edgware, London, is an independent non-denominational preparatory school for boys and girls from four to eleven years of age.
-The current headmistress is Mrs. E Brown.
+The current headmistress is Mrs. Emily Brown.
+There are 141 pupils in total as of 2011 (full-time pupils: 55 boys and 86 girls).

+Ofsted

+In December 1, 2011, Ofsted judged the school to be ‘Outstanding’ in an Ofsted Report.
+They described how high quality the education quality was (judged outstanding [1]), the exemplary behaviour of pupils (judged outstanding [1]) and the safety of pupils (judged good [2]).
+Ofsted lavished pupils and teachers for ‘polite and welcoming behaviour’.

 History

 In 1974, the Board of Governors, all parents at the time, purchased the school and formed a Charitable Education Trust.

 In 1983 the School was enlarged to accommodate 140 children in a purpose-built, modern building.

 In 2008/2009, a major refurbishment of the School was completed to provide up-to-date facilities that include a computer suite, an art/drama/music room, interactive Smartboards and new administrative offices.
 In Spring 2009, the kitchen was relocated to provide space for a new school library.